gormaniac/caic-python/docs/_sources/intro.rst.txt

 Introduction
 ============

-The ``caic_python`` package helps researchers explore `CAIC <https://avalanche.state.co.us>`_ data locally and programmatically rather than on the CAIC website.
+The ``caic-python`` package helps researchers explore `CAIC <https://avalanche.state.co.us>`_ data locally and programmatically rather than on the CAIC website.

-``caic_python`` relies on the same API endpoints used by the CAIC website.
+``caic-python`` relies on the same API endpoints used by the CAIC website.
 Partial motivation for development of this package was to serve as pseodo-documentation for these endpoints as they are not documented elsewhere.

-While the ``caic_python`` module exposes a CLI (via ``python3 -m caic_python ...``), it is intended mostly for testing.
-The primary use case of ``caic_python`` is as library code called by other programs.
+While the ``caic-python`` module exposes a CLI (via ``python3 -m caic-python ...``), it is intended mostly for testing.
+The primary use case of ``caic-python`` is as library code called by other programs.

-``caic_python`` relies heavily on `Pydantic <https://docs.pydantic.dev/latest/>`_ models to validate response objects, and speed up development.
+``caic-python`` relies heavily on `Pydantic <https://docs.pydantic.dev/latest/>`_ models to validate response objects, and speed up development.
 Responses from CAIC APIs do not always contain values for all fields.
-As a result, most attributes of a ``caic_python`` Pydantic response model are optional, and may be ``None`` rather than a type appropriate default.
+As a result, most attributes of a ``caic-python`` Pydantic response model are optional, and may be ``None`` rather than a type appropriate default.
 Attempts were made to include all possible attributes of a response for a given endpoint for maximum use case coverage.

-``caic_python`` is capable of retrieving information on the following from the CAIC website:
+``caic-python`` is capable of retrieving information on the following from the CAIC website:

 - Search field reports (aka observation reports) submitted to the CAIC website.
 - Search avalanche observation reports submitted as part of a field report.